OpenLMIS/openlmis-referencedata/demo-data/README.md

     * Requisition View
     * Requisition Delete
     * Requisition Create
+    * PoDs Manage
   * users:
-    * administrator - has this role for Family Planning & Essential Meds
+    * administrator - has this role for Family Planning & Essential Meds at SN1/FP Approval point and SN2/EM Approval point
     * srmanager2, srmanager4 - has this role for Family Planning & Essential Meds
     * srmanager1 - has this role for Family Planning
     * srmanager3 - has this role for Essential Meds